Hot Tips for Driving An EV in Cold Weather

 Still better than ICE vehicles in ice-conditions.

 While it may take a little extra planning, some efficient use of the cabin heater, and driving a little slower, you can definitely offset the cold-weather effects.
-Plus, battery technology is advancing rapidly, and the new electric car models that are coming out, have much longer ranges than the EVs from the past few years.
+Plus, battery technology is advancing rapidly, and the new electric car models that are coming out, have much longer than the EVs from the past few years.
 The average driving range of all EVs has increased by more than 50% in the past six years, and that trend seems to be continuing.
 As range increases, the loss of range becomes less impactful.
 Furthermore, the next generation of electric vehicle batteries promises to be in solid-state form, which don’t rely on the liquid chemical reaction that current lithium-ion batteries do, and as a result won’t be as affected by the cold temperatures.
 So hopefully, driving an EV in ice conditions will become another benefit that trumps ICE vehicles.
+As long as you check your auto parts and wheels and improve your driving habits, you’ll be ready to go this winter season.
+By following these preventive maintenance tips, you should have no problems tackling those icy roads and difficult climates.

 Enjoy & brave the snow, Juice Family